Imitation is not a good brand strategy

 Apples iPod was by far the dominant player in the mp3 market for years.
 They were early to market and the iPod sleek design and simplicity made it an instant hit!
 It didn’t take long for the imitators to appear.
 Microsoft developed their own version of the ipod called the zen but it just could not capture the imagination and utility the product failed.

-Finding your brands differentiation is not always easy and to set up your brand for best success requires standing out form the competition not imitating it.
+Finding your brands differentiation is not always easy, and to set up your brand for best success requires standing out from the competition not imitating it.

 Latest posts by Darren Doyle (see all)